The Seventh Annual

 We're lining up over 25+ speakers to present jam-packed sessions that will help inspire your leadership and keep your organization on the leading edge.

 Our annual EMS Leadership Summit has been virtual since day #1.
-We're in our sixth year of conference production, and have produced the EMS Safety Forum, the Prepare2Pass Paramedic Student conference, and many others.
+We're in our seventh year of conference production, and have produced the EMS Safety Forum, the Prepare2Pass Paramedic Student conference, and many others.

 Why Should I Sign Up For the